Logo

 Marius Giraud (F)

 Sports car driver from Marseille.
+Giraud was a racing enthusiast and the owner of the spark plug factory Nerka and the sponsor of the young race driver Louis Chiron.
 Partner in Bugatti agency Giraud & Hoffmann (24 Rue Colbert, Marseille).
 Raced sporadically cars of his dealership in local events for promotion purposes.

 1925: DNF Provence GP